Skip to main content

 )

-# Get a specific product sheet (public endpoint - no auth needed)
+# Get a specific product (public endpoint - no auth needed)

 # Close the client when done